OB-lab/James_et_al._2021-MBE/README.md

   + Number of populations.

   + Populations effective size: It should contain one line per population, as mentioned in the previous section.
 If the effective population size is unknown, a parameter name should be specified instead to be calculated (*i.e.* NPOP1, NPOP2).
 Sizes correspond to the number of genes present in a population, it means twice the number of individuals for a diploid species.
-The order of the populations all along this file should be the same of the SFS file, which usually is alphabetically sorted.
+The order of the populations all along this file should be the same of the populations in the SFS file, which usually is alphabetically sorted based on the population names.
 The program indexes the first population as 0, the second one as 1, and so on.

   + Samples size: It should contain one line per population, as mentioned in the first section, and follow the populations order specified in the previous section.
 Sizes should be given in haploid numbers.
 It corresponds to the number of projections set up in ```easySFS``` when generating the SFS file.